AlfredMadere/open-recipes/README.md

 5. **Recipe Rating and Reviews**: Users can rate recipes and write revivews

 #### Future Features
+- Weekly planner to enable users to plan for the week and generate a shopping list
+- Ability to add images to your own recipes and rate others' recipes
 - AI-enabled "Fridge" feature for inventory management.
 - Average prep time and cost of ingredients.
 - Recipe scaling based on the number of people.